datacamp-content-public/courses-word-embedding-javedali-shaikh/slides/chapter_1_6bed2faf6b0fd7522a6aba3babdffac1.md

 ```

 `@part1`
-- Often models trained on generic datasets like wiki, works well for many scenarios
+- Often models trained on generic datasets like wikipedia, works well for many scenarios
-- Training from scratch could take a lot of time.
+- Training from scratch could take a lot of time and requires complex machine set up like GPUs.

 `@script`